jakeEspinosa/notes/cpp/basics.md

 Value: `int x {};` initialized as empty

 *Best Practice*: Don't use default initialization.
 Use `{0}` if you want it to be zero, and `{}` if you want it to be a temporary.

+## Operators
+Besides the basic operators, C++ has a few more (see iostream section for extraction and insertion).
+Operators have an arity, or the number of operands it takes.
+- Unary
+- Binary
+- Ternary
+- Nullary (only throws)

+Symbol operators like `+` are often referred to as "operator\<symbol\>".

+## Bad Behavior
+Undefined Behavior is the result of code not well-understood by the C++ language.
+Implementation-Defined Behavior is not defined by the C++ standard, but is compiler-specific and well-documented.
+Unspecified Behavior is like Implementation-Defined Behavior but is not required to be documented.

+*Best Practice*: Avoid using any of the above.